Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Phase separation algorithm

 \section{Phase separation algorithm}

 For the exponential memory kernel, we implemented an algorithm to decompose a trajectory into localized and diffusive phases.
-This procedure partitions the trajectories into two interval types, depending on whether the walker occupies often the impurity located at the origin (algorithm \ref{alg:interval_identification}).
+This procedure partitions the trajectories into two interval types, depending on whether the walker often occupies the impurity located at the origin (algorithm \ref{alg:interval_identification}).
 Each interval is then classified as localized or de-localized (algorithm \ref{alg:localized_phase}) based on whether it exceeds a minimum threshold duration, $l_{loc}$ or $l_{deloc}$, respectively.
 The first $3 \Delta$ steps were discarded from all trajectories to eliminate initial transients.

 More precisely, given a trajectory of $T$ steps, we determine whether the walker occupies the impurity at the origin by defining a binary variable, $\chi_t$, such that $\chi_t = 1$ when $X_t=0$ and $\chi_t =0$ otherwise.
 From the cumulative sum $S_t$ of this binary variable, we use the algorithm \ref{alg:interval_identification} to identify two types of intervals: increasing segments, corresponding to successive steps with $X_t=0$, and constant segments, corresponding to $X_t \neq 0$.
-This algorithm uses the change in the slope of $S_t$ between two successive time steps as a criterion to determine the interval type.
+This algorithm uses the change of the slope of $S_t$ between two successive time-steps as a criterion to determine the type of interval.

 After segmenting the trajectory into increasing and constant segments, we assign to each interval one of the two phases using the algorithm \ref{alg:localized_phase}.
 First, we iterate over consecutive increasing intervals and measure the distance between them.
 Note that, by construction, two consecutive increasing intervals are always separated by a constant one.
 Then, we classify the intervals.
 For this purpose, we define a minimum length for de-localized intervals, $t_{deloc}$, depending on the memory kernel.